Hermann Hoth: Hoth's evidence

 The International Military Tribunal found Hoth's arguments unconvincing.
-According to Stein, "apart of Wöhler, no other general was subject to more mockery" during the High Command Trial.
+According to Stein, "apart from Wöhler, no other general was subject to more mockery" during the High Command Trial.
 Relating to Hoth's alleged lack of knowledge of the massacre of Jews, the tribunal pointed out the Artemovsk massacre.
 On 14 December 1941, the Sicherheitsdienst (SD) had murdered 1,224 Jews and 93 other prisoners at Artemovsk in an area of Hoth's command; he admitted that he had been informed of the mass killing.
 The tribunal concluded that he was thus fully aware of the SD's murder of Jews, but the 17th Army under Hoth still continued to hand over prisoners to the SD and continued to cooperate with the agency.

 Furthermore, there was clear evidence that Hoth had transmitted the Commissar Order with his full knowledge and approval, and several reports confirmed that he had been aware of the execution of hundreds of captured commissars.
 There was also a large amount of evidence showcasing Hoth's knowledge and approval of the mass execution of not just partisans, but also "partisan suspects or sympathizers".
-Relating to the mistreatment of POWs under Hoth's commamd, the tribunal referenced a report by the 17th Army's Oberquartiermeister (chief quartermaster) to Hoth on 25 November 1941, outlining cases of murder, deliberate starvation, usage as human shields, and a general neglect of the POWs' welfare.
+Relating to the mistreatment of POWs under Hoth's command, the tribunal referenced a report by the 17th Army's Oberquartiermeister (chief quartermaster) to Hoth on 25 November 1941, outlining cases of murder, deliberate starvation, usage as human shields, and a general neglect of the POWs' welfare.
 The tribunal admitted that "not all of these conditions" could be attributed to Hoth, but that the commander had made no efforts to counteract and in some cases approved the mistreatment.
 Hoth had also ordered POWs to be used for forced labour and as ammunition loaders.

 Judgement and sentence

 Hoth was acquitted under counts one and four.
 He was convicted under count two relating to the Commissar Order and the unlawful treatment of POWs.
-He was also convincted under count three for war crimes and crimes against humanity consisting of crimes against civilians in regards to the murder of civilians suspected to be associated with partisans and Jews.
+He was also convicted under count three for war crimes and crimes against humanity consisting of crimes against civilians in regard to the murder of civilians suspected to be associated with partisans and Jews.
 The International Military Tribunal gave the following verdict against Hoth:

 On 27 October 1948, he was sentenced to 15 years in prison.
 Hoth served his time in the prison of Landsberg am Lech.
 He complied with his prison duties, though continued to maintain his innocence.
 In January 1951, Hoth's sentence was reviewed with no changes.
 He was released on parole in April 1954; his sentence was reduced to time served in 1957.